ambreen2006/ClassicComputerScienceProblemPython/README.md

 # ClassicComputerScienceProblemPython

-  Programming from the Manning's book `Classic Computer Science Problem in Python` by `David Kopec`
+Programming problems from the Manning's book `Classic Computer Science Problem in Python` by `David Kopec`.
+Notable information relevent to the problem is documented in the problem.